pv/tahoestaticfs/README.rst

 access.
 The 16-byte IV for each chunk is random, and changed every time the chunk is written on disk.

-File sizes are exposed in plaintext; other metadata is encrypted.
-All other data is also encrypted, including temporary files.

 A 256-bit master encryption key is derived from the rootcap mounted, combined with a randomly chosen 32-byte salt via PBKDF2.
 The iteration count is determined so that it takes around one second on the system